Sirelaw/cub3d/README.md

-Project in progress...

-Done in colaboration with ttokesi (tomah56 on here).
+Done in colaboration with ttokesi (@tomah56 on here).

 This project’s objectives are: Rigor, use of C, use of basic algorithms, information research etc.